BareBonesBash/barebonesbash.github.io/bbb2/boosted_barebonesbash_walkthrough.md

 `rename` lets you apply a regex to the name of files to rename them!

-> Note: this is not always installed be default in some Unix operating systems, but is almost always easily installable via the corresponding package manager.
+> Note: this is not always installed by default in some Unix operating systems, but is almost always easily installable via the corresponding package manager.

 To convert all suffixes in the directory to lowercase characters: